Shaheer1400/HIV_infections-Regression-CS/readme.md

 ## Further Analysis

 - **African American Population**
-- Better HIV Collection Statistics
+- US Census Race Data

 ![AA Scatter](images/AA_chart.png)

 - HIV incidence doesn't nessessarily have a direct relationship with percentage of a population being African American.
 - Population growth means that over time for a constant rate of infection, an increasing number of infections will be seen.

 \
 <br>